top of page

 By night, the party moves to Bangla Road Walking Street, which is so packed you don't really walk, you shuffle.
 It really is a chaotic scene with thousands of people shoulder-to-shoulder and it is definitely the place to be if you are ready for some major mayhem!

-Everyone is a target!
+Everyone is a Target!

 No matter what you do, one thing is for sure, you will not be able to avoid getting doused!
 Whenever you do, it is customary to say thank you or happy new year.
 Even if you really get caught off guard!